North Platte River Near Saratoga, Wyoming

 Link to information on Wyoming Inspection Stations.

-Friday: The drive from Northern Colorado to Saratoga takes about 3 1/2 hours, so it is advisable to drive to Saratoga on Friday.
+The drive from Northern Colorado to Saratoga takes about 3 hours.
 Take 287 to Laramie.
 Stop at the Port of Entry 1 mile south of Laramie to get your boat inspected.
 Go west on I-80 and immediately exit on Wyoming Highway 130 Snowy Range Road.
 Then go south on Highway 230 from Laramie, which goes back to Colorado and becomes Highway 127.
 When 127 and 125 cross, take 125 north towards Saratoga.
 As you leave Colorado, 125 turns back into 230.
 Follow 230 North where it joins with 130 and enters Saratoga.
+This route has nice scenery, but not as good as the Middle Route.

-Friday: The drive from Northern Colorado to Saratoga takes about 3 1/2 hours, so it is advisable to drive to Saratoga on Friday.
+The drive from Northern Colorado to Saratoga takes about 3 hours.
 Take 287 to Laramie.
 Stop at the Port of Entry 1 mile south of Laramie to get your boat inspected.
 Go west on I-80 and immediately exit on Wyoming Highway 130 Snowy Range Road.
 Then go south on Highway 230 from Laramie, which goes back to Colorado and becomes Highway 127.
 When 127 and 125 cross, take 125 north towards Saratoga.
 As you leave Colorado, 125 turns back into 230.
 Follow 230 North where it joins with 130 and enters Saratoga.
+This route has nice scenery, but not as good as the Middle Route.

 The third route is to stay on I-80 and go south on 230 into Saratoga.
-The I-80 route has a lot of big trucks, but you do see a lot of windmills.
-The most scenic route is 130 over the mountains, although the south route on 230 is also very pretty.
+The I-80 route has a lot of big trucks, but you do see a lot of windmills and it is the fastest route.

 Places to stay near Saratoga: